-The first proposal for consideration at our annual meeting is the election of the seven director nominees named in this proxy statement.
+The first proposal for consideration at our annual meeting is the election of the nine director nominees named in this proxy statement.
 Our board of directors was previously divided into three classes, designated as Class I, Class II and Class III directors, with one class elected each year.
-As a result of an amendment to our Amended and Restated By-Laws approved at our 2019 annual meeting of stockholders, the annual election of all directors will be phased in gradually and the board of directors will be fully declassified upon the conclusion of the 2022 annual meeting of stockholders.
-As a result, at the 2020 annual meeting of stockholders, formerly classified Class III directors Christian A. Asmar, Elizabeth M. Daley, Daniel B. Silvers, and John P. Wallace were elected to one-year terms that expire at our 2021 annual meeting of stockholders.
-In addition to those directors named in the preceding sentence, those directors currently classified as Class I directors, will stand for re-election for a one-year term to expire at our 2022 annual meeting of stockholders.
+As a result of an amendment to our Amended and Restated By-Laws approved at our 2019 annual meeting of stockholders, the annual election of all directors has been phased-in gradually and the board of directors will be fully declassified upon the conclusion of the 2022 annual meeting of stockholders.
+The three-year terms of the directors previously classified as Class I directors, Robert M. Bakish, Paula E. Boggs and Jeff Rosica, will expire at the 2022 annual meeting, and those directors, along with current directors Christian A. Asmar, Dr. Elizabeth M. Daley, Nancy Hawthorne, Daniel B. Silvers, John P. Wallace, and Peter M. Westley, will stand for re-election for a one-year term to expire at our 2023 annual meeting of stockholders.
+Current director Michelle Munson is not standing for re-election, and the board of directors and company thank Ms. Munson for her service and longstanding support, and extend their heartfelt appreciation and sincere gratitude for her service to the company and to her colleagues on the board of directors.

 Director Nominees.
-Our board of directors has, upon the recommendation of our nominating and governance committee, nominated our current Class I directors, Nancy Hawthorne, Michelle Munson, and Peter Westley, along with Dr. Daley and Messrs.
-Asmar, Silvers and Wallace, for re-election as directors at our annual meeting.
+Our board of directors has, upon the recommendation of our nominating and governance committee, nominated Dr. Daley, Mses.
+Boggs and Hawthorne, and Messrs.
+Asmar, Bakish, Rosica, Silvers, Wallace, and Westley for re-election as directors at our annual meeting.
 Information about each director nominee is provided below.
-If elected, each director nominee for will serve as a director until our 2022 annual meeting of stockholders and his or her successor is duly elected and qualified, or until his or her earlier death, resignation or removal.
-Each director nominee has indicated his or her willingness to serve if elected, but if any of the nominees should be unable or unwilling to serve, proxies may be voted for substitute nominee(s) designated by our board of directors.
+If elected, each director nominee for will serve as a director until our 2023 annual meeting of stockholders and their successor is duly elected and qualified, or until their earlier death, resignation or removal.
+Each director nominee has indicated their willingness to serve if elected, but if any of the nominees should be unable or unwilling to serve, proxies may be voted for substitute nominee(s) designated by our board of directors.